MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 45: 20.11.19
+* I am still on the same video.
+Spent all evening trying to solve a build bug with Heroku.
+I didn't manage to solve it.
+* Did a lot of Flex box and webdesign at work.
+* Got positive feedback from customer.
+That's always nice.

 ## Day 44: 19.11.19
 * Continnued the course (67%).
 Learned to create separate CSS files and setting up a production web server with Express.
 The last part failed, and I did not manage to fix it.
 I will continue tomorrow.